sampathpavan/ML_Final/README.md

     It provides weather report and  corona updates.

  DESCRIPTION:

+ Fistly users need to be signup for entering to our chatbot, if user already has an account then they can signin with their respective username and password.

+ After entering their correct credentials then they get into a page where the users can see that they are successfully logged in.

+ Click on the button that is available on the successfully logged in page .

  FIRSTLY, OUR BOT ASKS YOU TO SAY HI AND AFTER CLICKING THAT IT GIVES AN WELCOME MESSAGE AND OPTIONS TO CHOOSE: